Arcotete Ecotourist Park (El Arcotete Parque Ecoturístico) is a must-see during your visit to San Cristóbal de las Casas in Chiapas, Mexico.

-I have put together this complete guide of El Arcotete Parque Ecoturístico including how to get there, how much it costs and what to expect!
+I have put together this complete guide to El Arcotete Parque Ecoturístico including how to get there, how much it costs, and what to expect!

-There are few ways to get to El Arcotete from San Cristobal and they are by taxi, Colectivo (public bus) and on foot.
+There are a few ways to get to El Arcotete from San Cristobal which included by taxi, Colectivo (public bus), or on foot.

-The easiest and most convenient way of getting to Arcotete from San Cristobal is by taxi.
+The easiest and most convenient way of getting here from San Cristobal is by taxi.
 It’s not the cheapest option but, in saying that, it’s not overly expensive.

 From San Cristobal city center it’s approximately a 15-minute drive in a taxi to the entrance of Acrotete Park which will set you back around 75-100 MXN each way.

 The second option is to jump in a Colectivo which is the most common and cheapest mode of transport in San Cristobal de las Casas.